J.S. Held Adds Intangible Asset Expertise with the Acquisition of Ocean Tomo

 The combination of J.S.
 Held and Ocean Tomo uniquely presents experts on complex technical, scientific, and financial matters across all assets and value at risk.

-JERICHO, N.Y. , March 30, 2022 /PRNewswire/ -- J.S.
+JERICHO, New York, March 30, 2022 /PRNewswire/ -- J.S.
 Held, a global consulting firm, announced today that it has acquired Ocean Tomo LLC, an expert advisory firm specialized in Intellectual Property (IP) and other intangible assets; corporate accounting investigations; regulatory and reporting obligations; solvency and restructuring; and contractual or competition disputes.

 Established in 2003, Ocean Tomo is headquartered in Chicago, Illinois, with offices throughout the United States.
 Ocean Tomo's team is composed of industry-leading experts in IP and intangible asset valuations and disputes, financial forensics, risk and regulatory compliance, patent analytics, investment advisory, innovation management consulting, and transaction brokerage.